-Find an agency with all that?
+Find an ecommerce design agency with all that?
 There’s one more thing that would be icing on the cake.

 BONUS: Analytics and Insights

-This doesn’t fall into your agency’s role.
+This may not fall into your ecommerce design agency’s role.
 If it doesn’t, make sure you have someone within your company focused on this.
 Once your site is up and running, this is an incredibly vital component.